smu-iot20-g7/documentation/docs/src/journal/tablevision.md

 #### Stats

-To further validate the data accuracy, we ran a t-test to compare any significant difference between MSE and our dataset.
+To further validate the data accuracy, we ran a T-Test to compare any significant differences between MSE and our dataset.

 ![t-test](../assets/accuracy2.jpg)

-From the calculation, we are 95% confidence that the average self returned tray will fall within the range of 51%
+From the calculation, we are 95% confident that the average self-returned trays will fall within the range of 51%

 ## Limitations